pedrohpezzi/AgalinisBiogeography/README.md

 ## Biogeography and Diversification of *Agalinis*

-This repository contains the data and code for the Pezzi et al. paper on the biogeographic history and diversification of *Agalinis* and *Esterhazya*.
+This repository contains the data and code for the paper on the biogeographic history and diversification of *Agalinis* and *Esterhazya*.

 - `Data/` — Input data for most analyses, results for some analyses.
 - `Codes/` — Scripts and code used in the analyses.